draddo11/100-days-of-code/r1-log.md

  some FCC css section and readydkjs
  ## R176
  FCC, read YDKJS and checking out react intro on codeacademy JSX is intresting
+ ##R176
+ FCC CSS variables and intro to react